A Guide to Old Dubai: What to Eat, See and Do!

 Have an Emirati Meal at Arabian Tea House

-If you’ve only got time for one meal in Old Dubai, go to the Arabian Tea House.
+If you’ve only got time for one meal in Dubai Old Town, go to the Arabian Tea House.
 Located a short walk from Al Fahidi Fort, this place serves up authentic Emirati cuisine in a gorgeous heritage-inspired courtyard.

 Come later in the day and you can choose from a lengthy menu of Emirati eats from the Emirati Kebab Laham (Lamb Barbeque) to Machboos Deyay (Chicken with Rice) to appetizers like mutabal, hummus, falafel, and labneh.